 The small town of Arcos de la Frontera can be found south of Seville and a mere five minutes from the nearby Jerez de la Frontera.
 Arcos de la Frontera was created atop a sandstone ridge for protection against attack, but today that location is known for its sweeping vistas.
 Most of the buildings are painted white, giving the town a picturesque appearance.
 The heart of the town is Plaza del Cabildo, which is surrounded by significant buildings like the beautifully reconstructed 16th-century magistrate’s house called Parador de Arcos de la Frontera.

-Two hours south of Seville is Ronda, a town located in the province of Malaga.
 Constructed around a deep gorge, Ronda is a truly breathtaking destination.
 When you visit, you can see right in and around El Tajo Gorge, and you can admire the blue waters of the Guadalevín River cutting right through it.
 South of the gorge is La Ciudad, the historic center and where the medieval walls are found.
 The bridges spanning the gorge and the river are a big part of the town.
 While there are three distinct bridges, the most interesting is the Puente Nuevo, or new bridge, which is made from stone and even features a small museum.

 Northeast of Sevilla is Cordoba, an ancient city with a blend of cultures, cuisines and architecture from around the world.
 Since Cordoba was established as a city, it has been a Caliphate, the capital of an Arab state and even the capital of a Roman province.
 The most iconic attraction in Cordoba today is the Mezquita, a former mosque-cum-cathedral.
 The structure boasts incredible arches in the interior, an enormous 17th century bell tower and a beautiful outdoor patio called the Court of the Oranges.
 Also in Cordoba’s Old City, you can find ancient Roman bridges, synagogues in the Jewish quarter and lavish Arab palaces.